 When comparing Kantree vs Notion, the Slant community recommends Notion for most people.
-In the question“What are the best agile project management tools for software?”
-Notion is ranked 2nd while Kantree is ranked 8th.
+In the question“What are the best online Kanban tools?”
+Notion is ranked 4th while Kantree is ranked 9th.
 The most important reason people chose Notion is:

 Even the right-click menus on the web are the same as the app.